MH370: The Plane That Disappeared

 MH370: The Plane That Disappeared is a British docuseries released on Netflix and directed by Louise Malkinson about the 2014 disappearance of Malaysia Airlines Flight 370.

-Many reviewers took exception to the series' presentation of the theories surrounding the loss of the aircraft, concluding that Netflix provided a platform for conspiracy theory proponents.
+The documentary aims to present three contradictory but well documented scenarios of the plane's disappearance.
+Some reviewers, however, are reported to having taken exception to the series' presentation surrounding the loss of the aircraft.
+Some suggested that Netflix provided a platform for conspiracy theory proponents.

 Premise

 On 8 March 2014, Malaysia Airlines Flight 370 and all 239 passengers onboard disappeared without a trace.
-After nine years, family members, scientists, investigators, and journalists are still actively seeking explanations.
-The series "deliberately peddles conspiracy theories" attempting to explain the plane's disappearance.
+After ten years, family members, scientists, investigators, and journalists are still actively seeking explanations.
+The series proposes three mutually contradictory conspiracy theories in an attempt to explain the plane's disappearance.

 Episodes

 Release

 Netflix began streaming all three episodes of the docuseries on the ninth anniversary of the disappearance, 8 March 2023.